CU NightRide 303.492.7233 (B-SAFE)

 CU NightRide requests a phone number when the ride is scheduled.
 Clients can still schedule a ride if they do not have a phone number, but the dispatcher will be unable to call the client back.
 It is suggested that clients who do not have an available number call the dispatcher back near their scheduled pickup time.

-Clients with group sizes larger than three can only schedule rides up to 1 hour in advance on Thursday, Friday, and Saturday.
+Clients with group sizes larger than three can only schedule rides up to one hour in advance on Thursday, Friday and Saturday.